dmbarbour/wikilon/docs/AwelonLang.md

 *Note:* The model of time, and the current time, is not explicitly visible within the processes.
 We can use natural numbers to represent time.
 We can easily normalize times by subtracting the minimum time stamp from all time stamps.
 We can freely assign times an external meaning, e.g. logical 'microseconds' or 'nanoseconds' or similar.

-## Hierarchical Dictionaries
+## Hierarchical Dictionaries and Namespaces

 Awelon supports a simple model for hierarchical structure.

-Words of qualified form `foo@dict` reference the meaning of `foo` as defined within child dictionary `dict`.
-We can also express ad-hoc computations within a child dictionary: `[42 foo]@d == [42@d foo@d]`.
-Texts can be qualified: `"hello"@d == [104 "ello" :]@d`.
-Even annotations may be qualified, e.g. `(~z)@d`, though most annotations may be immediately localized (see below).
-The qualifier is second-class, with no separation permitted between code and qualifier.
+Words of qualified form `foo@dict` reference the meaning of `foo` as defined within dictionary `dict`.
+Named dictionaries are specified by defining symbol `@dict` to a secure hash of the dictionary root.

-The child dictionary is specified by secure hash:

-        secureHashOfPatch1
-        secureHashOfPatch2
-        @word1 definition1
-        ...
         @@dict secureHashOfDict
-        ...
-        @wordN definitionN

-Essentially, we define a symbol of form `@dict` like we would an Awelon word, using the alst definition of the symbol.
-The secure hash is the same we might use for a patch, but an empty string (the default) may be used in place of the secure hash for an empty dictionary.
-Reducing the child dictionary to a single secure hash simplifies structure sharing.

-Dictionaries are fully self-contained, having no external dependencies.
-There is no mechanism for a child dictionary to reference its parent, no equivalent to `..` paths in the filesystem.
-This is a valuable constraint for reasoning about dataflow and security in [dictionary-based application models](ApplicationModel.md), when modeling messages, documents, or databases as dictionaries.
-This does mean de-facto standard models (for natural numbers, arithmetic, list processing, and so on) must be replicated across many dictionaries.
-Fortunately, this redundancy can be mitigated by leveraging secure hashes for structure sharing.

-Ugly aesthetics like `42@dict` are further ameliorated via localization.
-Localization is a special optimization for evaluation with hierarchical dictionaries.
-Whenever `foo@bar` has the same meaning as `foo` within a given context, the runtime is free to replace the former with the latter.
-In addition to aesthetics, localization does improve performance in context of memoization, stowage, structure sharing.
-Further, it enables localization of associated metadata, for example we end up referencing `foo.doc` instead of `foo.doc@bar`.
+As with normal words, the last definition wins.
+It is possible to update `foo@dict` by updating the definition of `@dict` to reference a dictionary that's almost the same but with a slightly different `foo`.
+That's also the only means of update: `foo@dict` cannot be defined directly, and a dictionary cannot reference its parent.

+The namespace qualifier can be attached to any Awelon operation, not just words.
+If attached to a block, the semantics is essentially that every element of the block is qualified: `[42 foo]@d == [42@d foo@d]`.
+If attached to a text, it's the same as attaching to an equivalent block: `"hello"@d == [104 "ello" :]@d`.
+Even annotations may be qualified, although this is relevant only for annotations that somehow reflect upon the dictionary, such as `(~z)@d` (where `[def of foo](~foo) => [foo]`).
+But like the dictionary hashes, these qualifiers are second-class: no space is permitted between the operation and its qualifier.

-*Note:* Namespace qualifiers may be hierarchical, and are right associative.
-For example, `foo@bar@baz` means we use the meaning of `foo@bar` under dictionary `baz`.
-Direct use of hierarchical qualifiers is discouraged, but they may arise naturally during evaluation.
+Namespace qualifiers may be hierarchical.
+For example, `foo@xy@zzy` would refer to the definition of `foo@xy` within dictionary `zzy`.
+Explicit use of hierarhical namespaces is discouraged by the Law of Demeter.
+But they may appear naturally during evaluation or optimization.

+Namespace qualifiers may be eliminated when doing so does not affect observable behavior.
+For example, `42@d` may be rewritten to `42` when we know that natural numbers have the same meaning (based on definitions of `0` and `S`).
+This optimization is called *localization*.
+Localization may have a non-trivial effect on external associations such as documentation and rendering hints.
+For example, when we rewrite `foo@d` to `foo`, we implicitly re-associate documentation from `foo.doc@d` to `foo.doc`.

+*Aside:* Hierarchical dictionaries are primarily useful at the meta-level for [application models and agents](ApplicationModel.md).
+They enable dictionaries to represent databases, documents, ontologies, or other objects.
+Inability to reference the parent dictionary simplifies reasoning about information flow and security.
+Centralization to a secure hash simplifies structure sharing and integration with publish-subscribe.